shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 - **File type**: FASTA/Q files, in plain text or gzip-compressed format.
 - **File name**: "Genome ID" + "File extention".
 E.g., `GCF_000006945.2.fa.gz`.
-    - **Genome ID**: they should be distinctive for accurate result interpretation, which will be shown in the search result.
+    - **Genome ID**: they should be distinct for accurate result interpretation, which will be shown in the search result.
     - File extention: a regular expression set by the flag `-N/--ref-name-regexp` is used to extract genome IDs from the file name.
       The default value supports common sequence file extentions, including `.fa`, `.fasta`, `.fna`, `.fa.gz`, `.fasta.gz`, and `.fna.gz`.
 - **Sequences**:
     - **Only DNA or RNA sequences are supported**.
-    - **Sequence IDs** should be distinctive for accurate result interpretation, which will be shown in the search result.
+    - **Sequence IDs** should be distinct for accurate result interpretation, which will be shown in the search result.
     - One or more sequences are allowed.
         - Unwanted sequences can be filtered out by regular expressions from the flag `-B/--seq-name-filter`.
     - **Genome size limit**.
 Some none-isolate assemblies might have extremely large genomes, e.g., [GCA_000765055.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000765055.1/) has >150 Mb.
-     The flag `-g/--max-genome` (default 15 Mb) is used to skip these input files, and the file list would be written to a file via the flag `-G/--big-genomes`..
+     The flag `-g/--max-genome` (default 15 Mb) is used to skip these input files, and the file list would be written to a file via the flag `-G/--big-genomes`.
 - **At most 17,179,869,184 genomes are supported**.
 For more genomes, just build multiple indexes.

 Input files can be given via one of the following ways:

 - **Positional arguments**.
 For a few input files.
 - A **file list** via the flag `-X/--infile-list`  with one file per line.
-  It can be STDIN (`-`), e.g., you can filter a file list and pass it to `lexicmap`.
+  It can be STDIN (`-`), e.g., you can filter a file list and pass it to `lexicmap index`.
 - A **directory** containing input files via the flag `-I/--in-dir`.
     - Multiple-level directories are supported.
     - Directory and file symlinks are followed.